tisztamo/Junior/prompt.md

 - requirements: Describes the actual task in a human-readable format.
 - format: (Optional and half-working) Determines how the output will be formatted.
 It should be avoided for now.
 - os: (Default: "Debian") Specifies the operating system.
-- installedTools: Allows to overwrite attributes in prompt.yaml or create prompt/attributeName.md with the content.
+- installedTools: By default, this includes "npm, jq."
+Allows the user to overwrite attributes in prompt.yaml or create prompt/attributeName.md with the content for any attribute, including those not listed here.

 ## Attributes referencing .md files